Hashir-Jamil/LongBox/LOG.md

 ## Sunday, March 10th, 2024

     Ahan: Converted postgresql data to json files, finished CommentStubDB.java implementation and added more tests for CommentDaoImpl.java.
+Also updated ReadMe/ Wiki with updated feature list and latest screenshots.